 The camp fees may be slightly less than other camp options in your area, or they might be comparable.
-But many congregations have opportunities for prospective campers to raise funds within the congregation, or scholarship funds set aside to help send members’ kids to these programs.
+But many congregations have camp scholarship opportunities for prospective campers to raise funds within the congregation, or summer camp scholarship funds set aside to help send members’ kids to these programs.
 These offsets can really slash the cost of sending your child to a week or more of sleep-away camp.

 7. Check out local nonprofit camp options

 Your community’s recreational center exists to serve its local community.
 While ours isn’t the best option for swim lessons this year, they still have tons of sports and day camps for older kids, presenting plenty of affordable summer camps to area residents.

 And as a local taxpayer, you’ll probably get a discounted resident rate if you sign up your kids for your own rec center’s camps.
 Registering early could also snag you an early-bird discount.
 But if you don’t like the offerings of your own community’s rec center, see if nearby communities have something that will work better for your family.

 Moreover, rec centers are only one option to look for in your community.
-Your local YMCA, YWCA, 4-H, FFA, or other nonprofit organization probably offers summer camp programs.
+Your local YMCA, YWCA, 4-H, FFA, or other nonprofit organization probably offers affordable summer camp programs.
 With rates often well below what you’d pay elsewhere, these non-profits are a great way to save on summer camp.